Untangling the Galaxy III: Photometric Search for Pre-main Sequence Stars with Deep Learning: Discussion

 Gould's belt has been a long recognizable feature of the solar neighborhood, showing the apparent tilt of star forming regions, such as Sco-Cen, Orion, Taurus, and Perseus relative to the Galactic plane.
 Over the years, there have been a number of interpretations to the causes of this tilt, whether it is caused by a series of supernovae eruptions \citep{poppel2000}, or a collision of some sort with the disk \citep{comeron1994,bekki2009}.

 Recently, some of the populations on one side of the Gould's belt (such as Orion) have been associated with the Radcliffe Wave \citep{alves2020} - a 2.7 kpc long structure that has a number of ripples protruding from the Galactic plane, up to 160 pc in amplitude.
 However, no interpretation has been given as a cause for these ripples.
+In \citetalias{kounkel2020} we have recovered a number of populations along the Radcliffe Wave.
+Although it appears to form a backbone to the Local Arm, it is made up only of the young populations - those older than 10-20 Myr no longer trace it.
+As such, it appears to be neither a standing nor a travelling wave, the formation of the ripples had to have been a recent phenomenon.

 \citet{zari2018} have analyzed the distribution of stars younger than 20 Myr and found no evidence for a fully connected Gould's belt, rather that all of the individual populations appeared to be unrelated.
 Similarly \citet{bouy2015} have used a census of nearby OB stars and arrived to similar conclusions.
 With an improved census of PMS stars that extend towards the older ages we seek reexamine this.